jorgebastida/gordon/docs/eventsources/apigateway.rst

 Gordon allow you to create and integrate your Lambdas with apigateway resources in order to easily create HTTP APIs.

+It might be interesting for you to give it a look to `AWS: Amazon API Gateway Concepts <http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-basic-concept.html>`_ before continuing.

 .. _apigateway-anatomy: